ryancrum/bifrost/README.md

 >             wanted to go."
 >  -- from the Gylfaginning (Snorri Sturluson)

-### Warning: Bifrost is still in very early active development, is not yet documented and the interface is prone to be subject to dramatic changes.
+### Warning: Bifrost is still in very early active development, is not yet documented and the interface is subject to dramatic changes.

 ## TODO